Montana-Media-Arts/webDesignFall2024/_docs/topic-09/04-applied/01-page.md

 which means they can span multiple lines.

-Notice how the comment delineators are placed on lines above and below the text respectively.
+Notice how the comment delineators are placed on lines above and below the text, respectively.
 */
 ```